XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 Let's first explore how the flow looks like without allow-listing:

 1. Alice holds a CFT with asset-code `USD`.
 2. Bob wants to hold it, and therefore submits a `CFTokenAuthorize` transaction specifying the `CFTokenIssuanceID`, and does not specify any flag.
-This will create a `CFToken` object on a `CFTokenPage` with zero balance, and potentially taking up extra reserve.
+This will create a `CFToken` object with zero balance, and potentially taking up extra reserve.
 3. Bob can now receive and send payments from/to anyone using `USD`.
 4. Bob no longer wants to use the CFT, meaning that he needs to return his entire amount of `USD` back to the issuer through a `Payment` transaction.
 Resulting in a zero-balance `CFToken` object again.
 5. Bob then submits a `CFTokenAuthorize` transaction that has set the `tfCFTUnauthorize` flag, which will successfully delete `CFToken` object.